xenadmin/zabbix-templates/zabbix-VMware Tools Windows performance counters/README.md

 ## Notes

 - 19 Items, 1 disabled which I never needed (VM Processor - Shares)
 - Every Item has the Description field populated with the official description of the perfmon values.
 - No Trigger, Graphs, Screens or LLD Discovery rules defined.
-- I did my very best at defining the Preprocessing steps for each item value, like MB, Hz and Percent.
+- I did my very best at defining the Preprocessing steps for each item value like MB, Hz and Percent.
 I hope I got them all right.

 ## Example